Taxpayer Identification Number

 A Taxpayer Identification Number (TIN) is an identifying number used for tax purposes in the United States and in other countries under the Common Reporting Standard.
-In the United States it is also known as a Tax Identification Number or Federal Taxpayer Identification Number.
-A TIN may be assigned by the Social Security Administration or by the Internal Revenue Service (IRS).
+In the United States it is also known as a Tax Identification Number (TIN) or Federal Taxpayer Identification Number (FTIN).
+A TIN may be assigned by the Social Security Administration (SSA) or by the Internal Revenue Service (IRS).

 Types

 Any government-provided number that can be used in the US as a unique identifier when interacting with the IRS is a TIN, though none of them are referred to exclusively as a Taxpayer Identification Number.
 A TIN may be: